What Inspires My Work?

 This is a question I have been asked several times and I can confidentially say that flowers are what a lot of my inspiration for my shoots stems from (pun intended).
 No, I’m not a florist or floral expert, but as you can imagine florals are a big part of my photography business.
 Not only does incorporating florals into my portrait sessions help to create a soft or romantic vibe, but just being around them offers me so much inspiration when it comes to color.

-As I drove head first into my photography business full-time last year and was checking out all of the latest trends with photography style, the one thing that stuck out to me was all the usage of pale tones and white backdrops.
-I quickly fell in lust with this color pale palette and I felt this need to jump on the "light, white, and airy" photography train to join in on the trend. -And so I did.
+As I dove head first into my photography business full-time last year and was checking out all of the latest trends with photography style, the one thing that stuck out to me was all the usage of pale tones and white backdrops.
+I quickly fell in lust with this pale color palette and I felt this need to jump on the "light, white, and airy" photography train to join in on the trend. -And so I did.
 And after a while, I realized it's a beautiful look, but at the end of the day, it just wasn't me.
 I have the utmost appreciation for my fellow photographer friends that execute this style with such class and taste, but for me, something was missing…and it was color.
 Bright and bold color.
 In fact, I had spent months of trying to execute this perfect "light, white and airy" that I was actually afraid to shoot and share any images on Instagram that had what I thought was too much color and were not white enough.
 I was on this mission to achieve one of those IG feeds that was super consistent with the usage of white...something that I feel like every 9 out of 10 people really want.

 Well, it was in the photoshoots pictured below where I was reminded how amazing color can be in portraits - not only in just the overall image but to compliment my subjects skin tones amongst several other reasons.
 It was also in these very pics that I decided I should stop feeling this weird societal pressure of needing to create a white backdrop for all images just to feel like I was "in" or "on trend" with others.
 For some reason, I was trying to blend in with the trend rather than stand out.
 How high school of me to think like that!
 I don't know of any artist that wants to blend in…do you?
 So why was I trying to blend in with the others if I wanted to create captivating images that would help sell my services?